basic building blocks

 the JavaFX based Web View -

-just run with -Dfirebug.lite=true
+just run with -Dfirebug.lite=true as

 this video